rosedimplegeorge/CookBook/README.md

 CookBook- MERN Stack Application

-This application I created to manage the recipes over time .
-When I conceived this idea for my third Project, Considered myself as a user in mind and have the ability to Add, Edit,Delete and Show the Recipes.
-Also, Add the Ingradients and Comments/Feedbacks .
+This Application is created for people who loves to cook, and keep their recipes with them with the ingredients and the reviews they got.
+Personlize your Favourites by keeping the reviews that you got !

 ## Link to site